hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 - [ ] Additional notes:
    - [ ] Please don't forget to review pull requests whenever you are able to.
 The [How to review Pull Requests](https://github.com/hackforla/website/wiki/How-to-review-pull-requests) guide will teach you how to review pull requests.
    - [ ] Please work on only one issue at a time and wait until your pull request is merged before picking up another issue.
+- [ ] Read and understand how we progress through issues.
+Then, you can check this off.
-- [ ] Progress through issues with increasing complexity in the following order:
+Progress through issues with increasing complexity in the following order:
   - Good first issue
   - Good second issue
   - Small